Dokaben

 Dokaben (ドカベン) is a Japanese baseball manga series written and illustrated by Shinji Mizushima.
 The original series was serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from April 24, 1972, to March 27, 1981, but it was followed by several sequel series running until 2018.
 Chapters of the series were published into 205 tankōbon volumes in total, making it the series with the second highest number of volumes.
 It was also made into an anime by the same name.
 It was immensely popular in Japan during its original release, and is one of the most popular sports manga of all time.

-Outline
+Synopsis

 Dokaben is centered on Taro Yamada and his teammates Iwaki, Tonoma, and Satonaka and was focused mainly on their activity as a high school baseball team.
 At first, it focused on Yamada, Iwaki, and Sachiko and was set in Takaoka Middle School.
 But in Volume 8 the team is transferred to Meikun High School for their baseball skills.

 The story of Dokaben continues in Dai Kōshien, Dokaben Pro Baseball Story, and Dokaben SuperStars Story.